0x177/unitytergen/README.md

 # usage
 1- Create a new game object.
 Name it "generator"

+2- add a mesh renderer and a mesh filter

 2- Drag the MeshGenerator script to the generator object you just made

 2- From the inspector tab, choose a mesh for the grass